Go To Top Go Up Go Back Go Forward

 FMS includes utilities that let you run the non-FMS part of your application in parallel.
 You may use these tools as follows:

 1. You begin be placing code that can run in parallel in a subroutine, which we will call SNAME(P1, P2, ...).
 This code is written so that it is called MAXCPU times, with each call performing part of the work.
-This subroutine should work in single processor mode as follows:
+Usually one of the NUMPAR parameters (P1, P2, ...) is different on each call so SNAME will know which part of the work to do.
+This subroutine may be tested in single processor mode as follows

 DO ICPU=1,MAXCPU